Montana: Schools

 The Montana Territory was formed on April 26, 1864, when the U.S. passed the Organic Act.
 Schools started forming in the area before it was officially a territory as families started settling into the area.
 The first schools were subscription schools that typically met in the teacher's home.
 The first formal school on record was at Fort Owen in Bitterroot valley in 1862.
 The students were Indian children and the children of Fort Owen employees.
 The first school term started in early winter and lasted only until February 28.
 Classes were taught by Mr. Robinson.
 Another early subscription school was started by Thomas Dimsdale in Virginia City in 1863.
 In this school students were charged $1.75 per week.
 The Montana Territorial Legislative Assembly had its inaugural meeting in 1864.
 The first legislature authorized counties to levy taxes for schools, which set the foundations for public schooling.
 Madison County was the first to take advantage of the newly authorized taxes and it formed the first public school in Virginia City in 1886.
 The first school year was scheduled to begin in January 1866, but severe weather postponed its opening until March.
 The first school year ran through the summer and did not end until August 17.
 One of the first teachers at the school was Sarah Raymond.
 She was a 25-year-old woman who had traveled to Virginia City via wagon train in 1865.
 To become a certified teacher, Raymond took a test in her home and paid a $6 fee in gold dust to obtain a teaching certificate.
 With the help of an assistant teacher, Mrs. Farley, Raymond was responsible for teaching 50 to 60 students each day out of the 81 students enrolled at the school.
 Sarah Raymond was paid $125 per month, and Mrs. Farley was paid $75 per month.
 No textbooks were used in the school.
 In their place was an assortment of books brought by various emigrants.
-Sarah quit teaching the following year, but she later became the Madison County superintendent of schools.
+Raymond quit teaching the following year, but she later became the Madison County superintendent of schools.